pynamodb/PynamoDB/README.rst

 A Pythonic interface for `DynamoDB <http://aws.amazon.com/dynamodb/>`_.

-A rich API that is compatible with Python 2 and Python 3.
+A rich API that is compatible with Python 2 and Python.

 See documentation at http://pynamodb.readthedocs.org/